 Once again, this shows his complete lack of understanding of clinical trials.
 Many of the “serious medical conditions” were simply not related to the vaccine.
 There is just no reasonable scientific logic that would tie the vaccine to these conditions.

 Moreover, because so many other confounding factors would arise over such a time, such as other health issues arising because health issues arise all the time with individuals, it’s nearly impossible to determine causality.
 That’s why post-marketing studies are employed – they continue to monitor for short- and long-term results.

-And, I’m sure I’ve mentioned this – huge epidemiological studies, which have no time limit, have shown nothing with regards to the Gardasil vaccine.
+And, I’m sure I’ve mentioned this – huge epidemiological studies, which have no time limit, have shown nothing with regard to the Gardasil vaccine.